MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-late-payment-prediction.md

 * **Prediction Confidence %** - Shows the actual percentage behind the confidence rating.
 By default, this column is hidden, but you can add it if you want.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).

 > [!TIP]
-> The Customer Ledger Entries page shows a FactBox on the right.
+> The Customer Ledger Entries page shows a FactBox.
 While you're reviewing predictions, the information in the **Customer Details** section can be helpful.
 When you choose the invoice in the list, the section shows information about the customer.
 It also lets you take immediate action.
 For example, if a customer frequently misplaces their wallet, you can open the Customer card from the FactBox and block the customer for future sales.

 ## Design details